Robert Crawford (Australian poet)

 Robert Crawford (29 October 1868 – 13 January 1930) was an Australian poet.

 Biography and career

 Crawford was born in the Sydney suburb of Doonside in what was in then the Colony of New South Wales, the son of Robert Crawford senior, and was educated at The King's School, Parramatta, and the University of Sydney.
-Crawford settled on a farm as his forefathers had done, but not being successful, became a clerk in Sydney and afterwards had a typewriting business.
-Some of Crawford's poems were published in The Bulletin and other periodicals.
 Crawford is believed to have been the first prize-winning haiku poet published in Australia, in The Bulletin on 12 August 1899.

-In 1904, a small collection, Lyric Moods:Various Verses, was published in Sydney.
+In 1904, Lyric Moods:Various Verses, was published in Sydney.
 An enlarged edition was later published in Melbourne retitled simply Lyric Moods (1909).
-In 1921, another volume, The Leafy Bliss, was published, and an enlarged edition appeared three years later.

-Not a great deal is known about Crawford; he was short of stature, poetical in spirit.
-He mixed little in literary circles and seems to be forgotten a few years after his death.
-The statement that he was educated at The King's School originally appeared in The Bookfellow, and may have come direct from Crawford.
-If so there is no reason to doubt it, yet in the records of The King's School of his period the only R. Crawford is listed as Richard Crawford.
-It was also not possible to identify him positively with the Robert James G. W. Crawford who graduated B.A. at the University of Sydney in 1912, when the poet was about 44 years of age.
-Crawford is represented in some of the anthologies, and A. G. Stephens thought highly of his work.

-Crawford died suddenly at Lindfield, New South Wales on 13 January 1930.
+Crawford died at Lindfield, New South Wales on 13 January 1930.